nypl-spacetime/building-inspector/README.md

 This assumes the presence of `public/files/config-ingest-LAYERID.json` with a list of IDs and bounding boxes to import for the layer `LAYERID`.
 This **erases all sheet/polygon/flag data** for those IDs in the config file.

+####About centroids

+There is an included Python script -- `ingestor_config_builder.py` -- to easily calculate centroids for the sheets to be used in the inspector.
+It assumes a folder full of GeoTIFF files.

+Usage:

+`python ingestor_config_builder.py /path/to/folder/with/geotiffs`

+It creates a config file in the application root folder with the name `config-ingest-FOLDERNAME` where `FOLDERNAME` is the name of the folder where the GeoTIFFs were found.

 ####Add bulk centroids

 The original GeoJSON files do not have centroids (they were added and processed later).
 To create the centroids of the polygons in the database you need to run: